supertree-toolkit/stk/doc/tutorial.rst

 :command:`stk create_matrix Anomura_final.phyml Anomura_matrix.tnt`

 You can then load this matrix into TNT and generate your supertree using any suitable method.
-You can of course change the output format suitable for Puap or any other supertree software.
+You can of course change the output format suitable for PAUP* or any other supertree software.

 You've made your first STK supertree.